 Maria Jose is located in the Department of Ancash, 140 kms NNW of Lima.
-The project is comprised of Cretaceous to Paleocene diorites and granitoids of the Coastal Batholith hosting a system of east-west to northeast trending, 45° to steeply north dipping, mesothermal guartz veins and shear zones containing high gold grade - silver values.
-At surface, the five main eastwest veins can be traced for approximately 500 meters; however, shallow cover is prevalent in the district and the possibility of much longer strike lengths is being investigated by shallow trenching and sampling.
+The project is comprised of Cretaceous to Paleocene diorites and granitoids of the Coastal Batholith hosting a system of east-west to northeast trending, 45° to steeply north dipping, mesothermal quartz veins and shear zones containing high gold grade - silver values.
+At surface, the five main east-west veins can be traced for approximately 500 meters; however, shallow cover is prevalent in the district and the possibility of much longer strike lengths is being investigated by shallow trenching and sampling.
 The total vein lengths observed is approximately 54km.
 The observed veins range in thickness from 0.20 meters to 34.5 meters with average widths of ~1 meter.
 Exposed vein intersections reach up to 34.5 meters, averaging 27.2 g/t gold.
 To date, mapping and channel sampling (237 samples) of seven veins yielded values ranging from 1.0 g/t to 233 g/t gold.
 In one of the veins ("Mari"), systematic channel sampling performed on the Mari vein exposed 158 meters of strike length with an average grade of 19 g/t gold over a true average width of 0.84 meters.
-The full widths are being exposed by trenching and sampled in the Based upon the field work to date, the mesothermal veins are ongoing field program. consistently gold bearing and are indicated to have vertical continuity for at least 400 meters as evidenced by prospect pits and scattered outcrops separated by thin soil cover.